TheLitlePrince/LearningRecord/hw2/app.md

 ![hybrid app Pros](photos/hybridAppPros.jpg)

+- Saved Time and Money.
+While native apps will need to be programmed for each operating system they are featured on, hybrid apps have a one-for-all build.
+The result is less time and money spent developing multiple versions of the same application, as what is built will be suited for all devices when programmed correctly.

 - The content of a hybrid app is portable and just requires a native harness to run it.

 - Since software like React provides frameworks to make a webpage act like a native application, they can be distributed on the App Store.